b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 — *[Ether 15:2](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/15?lang=eng&id=p2#p2)*

-Perhaps not all two million were married.
+Perhaps not all two million mighty men were married.
 Perhaps not all men were of age to fight a hand-to-hand war.
-Assuming we have `2,000,000` mighty men, most but not all would be married. `2,000,000 * (0.75) = 1,500,000 - 2,000,000` range wives of the 2mill soldiers.
+Assuming we have `2,000,000` mighty men, most but not all would be married. `2,000,000 * (0.75) = 1,500,000` range wives of the 2mill soldiers.
 Next, add an average of `2.5` kids.
-We're looking at `6,000,000 - 6,500,000` casualties just of the families of the "mighty men" capable of fighting, not counting those too elderly to fight, or the workforce & governance back home to keep the economy from crashing completely.
+We're looking at `6,000,000` casualties just of the families of the "mighty men" capable of fighting, not counting those too elderly to fight, or the workforce & governance back home to keep the economy from crashing completely.
 I don't know what life expectancy to anticipate for the days of Jaredites, so maybe I could extrapolate another `1 million` for those not in the fight?
 Too old?
 Too young?
 Children were already counted, so… maybe `7,500,000` people and no signs at all of their existence.

 Let’s compare that to battle deaths on the _western front_ in the First World War.
 Over *4 years*, about [4 million men died on the western front](https://en.m.wikipedia.org/wiki/Western_Front_(World_War_I)#Aftermath).
 That’s *4 years* of intense artillery fire, machine guns, accurate rifles, poison gas, etc. This passage in Ether doesn't explicitly outline a time frame for the two million deaths.
 Maybe it was over eight years?
 I have no way of knowing.

 Actually, you know what— six to seven million is a number that has a pretty direct comparison to the [number of Jewish people killed during the holocaust](https://en.wikipedia.org/wiki/Memorial_to_the_Murdered_Jews_of_Europe).
 To be clear, the only comparison I'm making here is the number of deaths, ==no further implications other than scale==.
-Imagine numerous deaths on the scale of the 1940's holocaust, possibly greater, just... poofing away.
+Imagine numerous deaths on the scale of the 1940's holocaust, possibly greater, A) happening around 580 BCE, and B) just... poofing away.
 No mass graves to be found.

 The idea that a bronze age civilizations would be capable of inflicting death on that scale— especially without leaving a trace— is patently absurd.
 That is such a high number to leave zero evidence whatsoever.
 The fact that the _entire civilization_ conveniently annihilated itself before the Nephites arrived is even more ridiculous.